sourcegraph/openctx/lib/ui-standalone/README.md

-# OpenCodeGraph standalone UI library
+# OpenCtx standalone UI library

-The `@opencodegraph/ui-standalone` package contains OpenCodeGraph UI components that can be used on any web page and do not depend on any particular DOM framework.
+The `@openctx/ui-standalone` package contains OpenCtx UI components that can be used on any web page and do not depend on any particular DOM framework.

-Use `@opencodegraph/ui-react` for UI components implemented in React.
+Use `@openctx/ui-react` for UI components implemented in React.